humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-03-css-media-queries-in-javascript-part-1.md

         //react to portrait mode
     }

 The `isMedia()` worked great in all browsers I tested (back to Internet Explorer 6) in that it accurately detects whether the browser thinks the media query is valid.
 So passing in an unsupported query to any browser always returns false.
 Internet Explorer 6, for instance, returns true if you use &#8220;screen&#8221;, but anything more complex and it returns false.
-I thought this was acceptable because any CSS in other media queries wouldn&#8217;t be applied in that browser anyway.
+I thought this was acceptable because any CSS in other media queries wouldn't be applied in that browser anyway.

 ## CSSOM View